LeamHall/conversationalCoding/Foundations.md

 until you can do it fluently.
 When you're up to 80%, move on to the next task, but keep doing this one every couple of days until you have it right.

 Open your heart and mind to learning.
 Don't beat yourself up if you don't do everything perfectly the first time out.
 I didn't, and I'm writing the thing...

-## Package structure
+## Code structure

-Create a file called foundations.go
+Create a file named foundations and append whatever suffix you need

-Declare the package main.
-Add a descriptive comment for each item.
+As you code, write a descriptive comment for each item.

-Import something that allows printing, and something for errors.
+If you language requires it, import something for printing to STDOUT, and error handling.

-## Package level constructs
+## High level constructs

 ### Variables and Types

-Define a struct that has a string.
+Define a structure (struct, class)  that has a string.

 Define a string outside of the main function.